In just a few short months, COVID-19 has changed everything.

 Even though lockdown may be starting to ease here in Australia, and those stores that closed are beginning to reopen, that doesn’t mean an immediate return to normal.
 This is not business as usual.

 While levels of COVID-19 circulating in the Australian community are low, the fact that the virus is still out there means that social distancing and other preventative health measures will be with us for some time to come.

 That’s clearly going to be a challenge for retailers, who will need to adapt business models and operations to accommodate prevailing government guidelines.
 This is not only important for protecting the health and well-being of your frontline staff and customers, but also for rebuilding trust with those customers.
 As a retailer you need to persuade customers that it is safe to come back into the store to shop.

 But the return to physical retail also presents an opportunity.
-It’s an opportunity to re-engage with customers, to refocus the business, and to come back stronger and better than before.
+Retail after COVID-19 is an opportunity to re-engage with customers, to refocus the business, and to come back stronger and better than before.

 Quite understandably, with most of the country spending almost all their time at home over the last couple of months, online retail has boomed during lockdown.

 Australia Post reported that it had seen a “phenomenal” growth in parcel delivery: “a decade’s worth of transformation in the space of a month”.
 Clearly bricks and mortar retailers are going to have to work to bring those customers back in-store.